jmcmahon-shcs/cs4hs/README.md

 # cs4hs
+## Test project
-sample repository created at cs4hs
+Sample repository created at cs4hs

+This is a project used to experiment with Git and Github.